parthsakpal07/project-2/README.md

 # New Project

-this project was created from locsal system.
+This project was created from locsal system.
+Created by Parth Sakpal.